Training Overview

 Biathlon

 Biathlon training takes place at various times throughout the year.
-The zone competition is scheduled for November each year.
-There are male and female teams that compete and can move on to provincial and national competitions.
+There are male and female teams that compete at Zone Competition.

 Effective Speaking